Spectral Efficiency of Low Earth Orbit Satellite Constellations: Introduction

 \section{Introduction}

-Satellite communications has experienced a surge of innovation, investment, and competition, with constellations of non-geostationary (NGSO) satellites in low earth orbits (LEO) emerging as a central focus.
-This trend can be attributed to advancements in satellite miniaturization, cost-effective launch technologies, and enhanced communication protocols~\cite{li2022techno}.
-In contrast to other satellite systems, LEO constellations offer notable advantages in terms of latency, data transfer rates, and coverage~\cite{2019_Perez_Neira, 2017_LEO_IoT,2021_Liu_LEOSat}.
-In the United States, so far more than twenty companies have pursued authorization from the Federal Communications Commission (FCC) to deploy more than 70,000 LEO satellites operating in Ku-/Ka-/V- bands~\cite{2022_Kriezis_USMarketAccessMegaConstNetworks, berry2024spectrum}.
+Satellite communications have recently experienced a significant wave of innovation, investment, and competition, with non-geostationary (NGSO) constellations in low Earth orbit (LEO) becoming a central focus.
+Driven by satellite miniaturization, reduced launch costs, and improvements in communication protocols~\cite{li2022techno}, LEO constellations offer lower latency, higher data throughput, and broader global coverage compared to geostationary systems~\cite{2019_Perez_Neira, 2017_LEO_IoT, 2021_Liu_LEOSat}.
+In the United States, over twenty companies have applied for Federal Communications Commission (FCC) authorization to deploy more than 70,000 LEO satellites across Ku-, Ka-, and V-bands~\cite{2022_Kriezis_USMarketAccessMegaConstNetworks, berry2024spectrum}.

+{Unlike} terrestrial cellular systems, {where an increase in access point} density {enhances frequency reuse so that} {throughput} scales nearly linearly in interference-limited regimes~\cite{Andrews16_Fundamental_Limits}, {LEO} networks face geometric constraints: The link distance between a satellite and its ground terminal is lower bounded by the orbital altitude, and adding satellites leads to stronger aggregate interference, limiting spectral efficiency.

-Analyzing the spectral efficiency of LEO constellations is important for several reasons.
-First, it allows an examination of the potential of LEO constellations for meeting global demand for reliable internet connectivity.
-Second, it provides insight into scalability and performance limitations that can guide network optimization and deployment strategies, enabling satellite service providers to make informed investment decisions.
-It also may provide insights useful for evolving satellite regulatory frameworks \cite{berry2024spectrum, hazlett2023open}.
+Analyzing the spectral efficiency of LEO constellations is valuable for several key reasons.
+First, it enables an assessment of the capability of LEO systems to meet the growing global demand for reliable internet connectivity.
+Second, it offers insights into scalability and performance constraints, which can inform network design and deployment strategies.
+This, in turn, allows satellite service providers to make better informed investment decisions.
+Additionally, such analysis may contribute to the development of satellite communication policies and help shape future regulatory frameworks~\cite{berry2024spectrum, hazlett2023open}.

-We investigate the total downlink throughput that is achievable by a satellite constellation at a fixed altitude.
-A central figure of merit is the {\it spectral efficiency} in bits per second per Hz per square kilometers, which is defined as the total data rate divided by the available bandwidth and Earth's surface area.
-In particular, we are interested in how the spectral efficiency depends on the density of the constellation.
-For practicality, we assume single-user codebooks and treat interference as independent additive white Gaussian noise (AWGN).

-As the operator of a terrestrial cellular network densifies its network by deploying more access points, a user's distance to its nearest access point decreases.
-As a consequence, the total throughput can scale linearly with the number of access points in the interference-limited regime~\cite{2011_Andrews_TractableApproCoverageRateinCellNet}.
-In contrast, the distance between a transmitter and its receiver in a satellite network cannot be less than the satellite's altitude, regardless of the density.
-Hence the denser the links, the stronger the aggregate interference is relative to the direct link.
-This suggests that the sum spectral efficiency of the satellite network is fundamentally limited.